alvropena/alvropena/README.md

 I'm Alvaro.

 I was born in 2001.

 I grew up in Peru and moved to the US in January 2024.

+I majored in Economics.

 I taught myself to code during the pandemic.